2NTelekomunikace/acom-api-examples/readme.md

 Example will subscribe to `uptime` topic, and will print server uptime every second.

-This example will not provide you that useful data, it there to show bare minimum what need to be done if you want to consume data.
+This example will not provide you that useful data, it there to show bare minimum what need to be done if you want to consume messages.

 ### Access log example